concept sign welcome to rejection stay strong

 It’s easy to fight against the feelings you have, but that’s one of the most unhealthy things you can do.
 Sometimes it’s okay and perfectly valid to feel irritated or have an emotional outburst.

-Rejection is inevitable.
-Everyone gets rejected every day.
-But even though we know that rejection occurs, we often struggle to accept it.
+Some moments of rejection are unavoidable.
+We all have shared experiences of rejection in some form every day.
+But even though we know that rejection occurs, so many of us often struggle to control our emotional response to rejection .
 We feel embarrassed, sad, angry, or ashamed because someone didn’t like our work, our ideas, or ourselves.

-The problem is that we tend to deny that we are actually hurt by rejections.
+The problem is that we tend to deny that we are hurt by rejection.
 Instead of acknowledging that we are hurt, we persuade ourselves that we aren’t.
 As a result, we feel worse and worse.

 In fact, there is evidence that suggests that telling ourselves “I’m fine,” or “it doesn’t bother me,” makes us feel better temporarily.
 Yet, saying those things won’t help you process what just happened.
-They’ll simply make you forget about the experience.
+They’ll simply make you forget about the experience, brushing the emotional pain under the carpet.

 Instead of denying your feelings, confirm them.
-When you acknowledge that you are upset, you give yourself permission to discuss the emotion.
+When you acknowledge that you are upset, you give yourself permission to discuss the negative feelings.
 You’re able to start thinking about ways to cope with the situation and move forward.

 Avoid Negative Self-Talk to Ease the Pain of Rejection

-Rejection sensitive dysphoria can be difficult to be around, so it’s important to stay positive.
+People with Rejection Densitive Dysphoria can be difficult to be around for neurotypical people, so it’s important to stay positive even when they’re frustrated.
 If you feel the need to lash out at someone you don’t know because they didn’t like your profile or pictures that you posted, don’t let them drag you down.

 Assess Your Priorities in Life

 Whether it’s a comment on your online portfolio or a verbal rejection, don’t let the little things get to you.
-It doesn’t matter what other people think about your work.
-If something is not technically perfect, it doesn’t mean it’s not good enough.
+As a rejection sensitive-person, doesn’t matter what other people think about your work.
+If something is not technically perfect in their eyes (or yours), it doesn’t mean it’s not good enough.

 You shouldn’t be disappointed in your work just because someone else has an opinion of how it should be done.
 Similarly, don’t let the fact that someone rejected you discourage you from going after those opportunities in life.